MikeAmputer/ClickHouse.Facades/README.md

 - **Contexts:** provides a way to work with ClickHouse contexts, allowing you to organize your database operations in a structured manner.
   - Provides all the features of the ClickHouse.Client package
   - Fully async contract
+- **Testing toolkit:** seamlessly integrate unit testing into your ClickHouse.Facades components using the dedicated [ClickHouse.Facades.Testing](https://github.com/MikeAmputer/ClickHouse.Facades/tree/master/src/ClickHouse.Facades.Testing) package.
+Test ClickHouse contexts and facades effectively, mock facades or specific database requests, and monitor interactions with the ClickHouse database using the provided testing tools.

 ## Migrations Usage
 Implement `IClickHouseMigrationInstructions` and `IClickHouseMigrationsLocator`